MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 ## Windows 10 only

+> [!NOTE]
+> Effective March 31, 2024, Microsoft will no longer offer Windows 10 Pro as a downgrade choice in operating systems on devices delivered from the factory.
+To run Windows 10 on a Surface device, see [Downgrade from Windows 11 to Windows 10 via MSI file](#downgrade-from-windows-11-to-windows-10-via-msi-file).

 The ability to get the OS version you need directly from Surface includes delivery of factory shrink-wrapped devices fully configured with the requisite firmware, drivers, and security policies.
 The extra fee covers the cost of this service along with the following benefits that allow you to:

 - Provide your users with the latest Surface hardware today while upgrading to Windows 11 at your own pace.